PP-19 BIZON KIT

 The flash hider is made of 4140 steel.

 The magazine is made of aluminum and steel internal parts.
-The end caps and helix are made of SLS/MJF Nylon 12 polymer.
+The end caps are made of injection-molded glass-filled nylon.
 The tubes are made of aluminum or clear polycarbonate.

 It’s incredibly easy to load.
 With the built-in ratchet system, just drop the rounds in and rotate the cap to feed the rounds into the tube.
 Wash, rinse, repeat to load as many rounds as you desire.